The Epoch Times: Censorship by the Chinese government

-In some cases The Epoch Times operates in a hostile overseas environment, in which "overseas Chinese media companies choosing to remain independent or publish non-approved content become the targets of an aggressive campaign of elimination or control."
+In some cases The Epoch Times operates in a hostile overseas environment, in which "overseas Chinese media companies choosing to remain independent or publish non-approved content become the targets of an aggressive campaign of elimination or control".
 In one instance, Chinese diplomatic officials made threats against media for reporting Falun Gong-related content; in other cases, advertisers and distributors have been threatened for supporting The Epoch Times.
 Communist Party authorities have been accused of resorting to "militant methods" against the paper and its staff, including attacking staff and destroying computer equipment.

-In 2006, the International Federation of Journalists criticized what it called a "dirty war" against The Epoch Times, citing incidents such as The Epoch Times's Hong Kong printing plant being broken into and damaged by unidentified men, and Epoch's offices in Sydney and Toronto receiving suspicious mail envelopes suspected of containing toxic materials.
-The IFJ also noted incidences of Epoch Times staff and advertisers being intimidated, and newspapers being confiscated, in what it characterized as "a vicious witch-hunt aimed at crushing the voice of dissent."
+In 2006, the International Federation of Journalists criticized what it called a "dirty war" against The Epoch Times, citing incidents such as The Epoch Times's Hong Kong printing plant being broken into and damaged by unidentified men, and The Epoch Times's offices in Sydney and Toronto receiving suspicious mail envelopes suspected of containing toxic materials.
+The IFJ also noted incidences of Epoch Times staff and advertisers being intimidated, and newspapers being confiscated, in what it characterized as "a vicious witch-hunt aimed at crushing the voice of dissent".

 The newspaper was briefly banned from Malaysia after coming under reported pressure by the Chinese Communist Party.

+In 2010, the Brisbane office of the Epoch Times was targeted in a drive-by shooting by two assailants with an air rifle.
+A projectile was fired through the front window of the office.

 In 2016, the newspaper was removed from the pharmacy of Australian National University after the president of the Chinese Students and Scholars Association confronted the pharmacist and threw out the papers.
 The incident drew national media coverage over questions of Chinese government-sponsored overseas student organizations.

 In November 2019, Reporters Without Borders called on Hong Kong Chief Executive Carrie Lam to protect press freedoms after The Epoch Times said four masked arsonists with batons had damaged its printing press.
 Additionally, in a 2019 report, Reporters Without Borders said that The Epoch Times's chief technical officer, Li Yuan, was assaulted in his Atlanta, Georgia, home on February 8, 2006, by "suspected Chinese government agents" who took his two laptops.

-On April 12, 2021, the Hong Kong printing facility was vandalized during working hours, in the presence of staff members.
-The attack was filmed by CCTV.
+In April 2021, the Hong Kong printing facility was vandalized during working hours, in the presence of staff members.
+Masked men forced staffers to leave by threatening them with hammers and a knife, and proceeded to smash the office's computers, douse the printing machines with concrete mix, and steal computer parts.
+The attack was captured by CCTV.

+In May 2021, Epoch Times reporter Leung Zhen was attacked by a man wielding a baseball bat from a passing vehicle.
+She accused the Chinese Communist Party of orchestrating the attack.

 The 2022 film Doctor Strange in the Multiverse of Madness was blocked from release in China after the film was submitted for review and footage that made reference to The Epoch Times was found.